NINAnor/reindeerdrone/README.md

 # Reindeer detection on satellite imagery

 This repository contained code for training and using a model for detecting reindeer on satellite images.
-The repository is currently a **WORK IN PROGRESS**.

 ## Installation